ethereum/portal-network-specs/portal-wire-protocol.md

 ### Neighborhood Gossip

-We use the term *neighborhood gossip* to refer to the process through which content is disseminated to all of the DHT nodes *near* the location in the DHT where the content is located.
+We use the term _neighborhood gossip_ to refer to the process through which content is disseminated to all of the DHT nodes _near_ the location in the DHT where the content is located.

 The process works as follows:

 - A DHT node is offered and receives a piece of content that it is interested in.
 - This DHT node checks their routing table for `k` nearby DHT nodes that should also be interested in the content.
-Those `k` nodes **SHOULD** not include the node that originally provided aformentioned content.
+Those `k` nodes **SHOULD** not include the node that originally provided aforementioned content.
 - If the DHT node finds `n` or more DHT nodes interested it selects `n` of these nodes and offers the content to them.
 - If the DHT node finds less than `n` DHT nodes interested, it launches a node lookup with target `content-id` and it offers the content to maximum `n` of the newly discovered nodes.

 The process above should quickly saturate the area of the DHT where the content is located and naturally terminate as more nodes become aware of the content.